A native iOS app for working moms

 Dinner, decided.

-AI-generated weekly dinner plans from your recipe library.
+Weekly dinner plans built from your recipe library.
 A slider controls variety vs. ingredient overlap.
 Accept the plan and Mel adds what you need to your shopping list.

 Tell Mel in action